R9295/code-berlin/README.md

     code-berlin/full/node-c
     $ ./code-berlin-<yourOS> start

-    # copy this address as it's the listener on localhost with websockets
+    # copy this address as it's the listener on localhost with websockets.
     Swarm listening on /ip4/127.0.0.1/tcp/1545/ws/ipfs/<hash>
     Swarm listening on /ip4/192.168.1.104/tcp/1545/ws/ipfs/<hash>
     # this listener is also on localhost, but no ws(websockets)!
     Swarm listening on /ip4/127.0.0.1/tcp/1544/ipfs/<hash>
     Your IPFS id: ....

-    # copy the orbit_db address
+    # copy the orbit_db address.
     Your orbitdb address: /orbitdb/...../wiki
     Your db public key(hex): .....
     The app is running on http://0.0.0.0:3003